GrinonBarrett/Taksidos/Combat Test/Characters/Hallas.md

 ---------------------

-**Skills**: He is competent in Athletics, Lore, Riding, and Wrestling skills.
+**Skills**: He is competent in Athletics, Burglery, Cooking, and Wrestling skills.

-**Advantaged**: Grisam has the Swole edge, which grants him his singular hitpoint.
+**Advantaged**: Hallas has the Jammy edge.
+When a magical effect would inflict an attack against you, you may impose disadvantage on that attack.
+You must comple a long or full rest before doing so again.

 **Versatility**: When you perform a skill check with a skill you are not proficient with, if you do not have advantage or disadvantage, you may choose to grant yourself advantage on that roll.
 You must complete a full rest before doing so again.